Whistler Mountain’s Epic Biking Season

 Schleyer into Canadian Open – Two trails that when linked together will have you buzzing for days!
 Both are double black trails, Schleyer is a tech trail with mandatory drops, a janky rock garden and a fast exit.
 Canadian Open is a proper World Cup Downhill Track with open-styled tech, steep corners and step-down styled jumps.

 One of the most iconic mountain bike festivals in the world, Crankworx is the must-attend event of the year!

 The most popular event of the festival is the notorious Joyride contest.
 This event is where pros battle it out in the boneyard throwing down impressive freestyle tricks over jumps as large as 40ft.
 Other notable events to check out are the Whip-Off, Cliff Speed & Style, Deep Summer Photo Challenge, and Dirt Diaries.

-The festival runs for two weeks in August and draws people from all over the world.
+The festival runs July 21 – 30, 2023 and draws people from all over the world.
 We recommend you check this amazing event out if you want the full Whistler mountain biking experience.

 If you do choose to visit Whistler for a mountain biking trip be sure to contact our expert Reservations Team who has experience helping people create memories that will last a lifetime.
 If you have any questions on how you can make your Whistler getaway unforgettable you can contact our Reservations Team and they can assist you in finding Whistler accommodation at the best rates and offers we have at [email protected] or 1 800 667 3363.